How To Calculate Cash Flow Margin

 Cash Flow Margin = (Net Income + Non-Cash Expenses + Change in Working Capital) / Net Sales

 Cash Flow Margin Calculation Example

-Using the simpler of the two formulas, you can calculate the cash flow margin of a firm that generated $100,000 in cash flows from operating activities and $300,000 in net sales.
-Its cash flow margin is 33.34%.
+If you’ve already calculated your cash flow from operating activities, then determining you cash flow margin is easy!
+Simply divide the operating cash flow by your net sales.
+For example, you can calculate the cash flow margin of a firm that generated $100,000 in cash flows from operating activities and $300,000 in net sales by dividing $100,000 by $300,000 to get a cash flow margin of 33.34%.

 Perhaps the same firm still generates $100,000 in cash flows from operating activities the following year, but its net sales decrease to $200,000.
 The company’s cash flow margin will increase to 50%, indicating an increase in profitability.